Asymptotically Optimum Perfect Universal Steganography of Finite Memoryless Sources: Embedding Distortion Control

+Lastly, we describe the invariance property of support partitionings with respect to the theoretical analysis in this Section~\ref{sec:theor-analys-with}, which will be seen to be key for the optimization of partitioned permutation coding in Section~\ref{sec:part-select}.
+As discussed therein, this property allows the decoder to determine the partition dynamically chosen by the encoder in order to meet a distortion constraint, without the need for a side channel for the encoder to communicate its choice to the decoder.

-To conclude this section we state the \textit{invariance property} of support partitionings, whose relevance in the optimization of partitioned permutation coding will be clear later.
-Assume that encoder and decoder share a support partitioning~$\mathcal{U}_q^p$, and that the decoder possesses \textit{any} rearrangement $\mathbf{y}$ of the host~$\mathbf{x}$.
-Then there will be complete agreement between both parties about all theoretical predictions for partitioned permutation coding: the ones made by the encoder using $\mathcal{U}_n^p(\mathcal{U}_q^p,\mathbf{x})$, and the ones made by the decoder using $\mathcal{U}_n^p(\mathcal{U}_q^p,\mathbf{y})$.
-This is due to the fact that, since the histogram bin vectors $\mathbf{v}_1,\mathbf{v}_2,\ldots,\mathbf{v}_p$ must be the same in both cases (because $\mathbf{v}$ is identical for $\mathbf{x}$ and $\mathbf{y}$), then $\mathbf{y}_j$ must always be some rearrangement of $\mathbf{x}_j$, for every $j=1,2,\ldots,p$.
-Seeing that all expressions~(\ref{eq:R_partitioning_2}--\ref{eq:adhc_part}) are independent of any particular rearrangement of the values within any of the $p$ partitions, and that all rate-distortion bounds~(\ref{eq:rd-function}--\ref{eq:rd-nu2}) are independent of any particular support-induced partitioning, then encoder and decoder always find the same theoretical predictions.
+\paragraph*{Property (Invariance of support partitionings)} Given a support partitioning~$\mathcal{U}_q^p$ and any arbitrary rearrangement $\mathbf{y}$ of the host~$\mathbf{x}$, all theoretical predictions for partitioned permutation coding are identical when using either the support-induced partitioning $\mathcal{U}_n^p(\mathcal{U}_q^p,\mathbf{x})$ or the support-induced partitioning $\mathcal{U}_n^p(\mathcal{U}_q^p,\mathbf{y})$.
+In particular, there is always agreement between both cases on~\eqref{eq:R_partitioning_2},~\eqref{eq:wm_av_2_partition},~\eqref{eq:wm_max_partition} and~\eqref{eq:adhc_part}, and consequently also on $\overline{\varepsilon}_l$ and all bounds (\ref{eq:rd-function}--\ref{eq:rd-nu2}) which we have seen always hold for support-induced partitionings.
+This behavior is due to the fact that, since the support partitions $\mathbf{v}_1,\mathbf{v}_2,\ldots,\mathbf{v}_p$ must be identical for any two partitionings induced by~$\mathcal{U}_q^p$, then $\mathbf{y}_j$ must always be a rearrangement of $\mathbf{x}_j$ for $j=1,2,\ldots,p$.
+Seeing that all expressions~(\ref{eq:rpart}--\ref{eq:adhc_part}) are independent of any particular rearrangement of the values within any of the $p$ partitions, and that all rate-distortion bounds in Section~\ref{sec:rate-dist-bounds} hold for support-induced partitionings, then it follows that the evaluation of every theoretical expression using $\mathcal{U}_n^p(\mathcal{U}_q^p,\mathbf{x})$ or $\mathcal{U}_n^p(\mathcal{U}_q^p,\mathbf{y})$ coincides.